puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_https.markdown

 Environments are Embedded in Puppet's HTTPS Requests
 -----

 Puppet's agent and master applications communicate via an HTTP API.
-All of the URLs used today by puppet agent (the [v1 API][]) start with an environment.
+All of the URLs used today by Puppet agent (the [v1 API][]) start with an environment.
 See the [HTTP API reference][http_api] for details.

 For some endpoints, making a request "in" an environment is meaningless; for others, it influences which modules and manifests the configuration data will come from.
 Regardless, the API dictates that an environment always be included.